ironsheep/P2-vscode-langserv-extension/TASKS-User-win.md

 Now our **CompileTopP2** task can create the toplevel filename using `${config:topLevel}.spin2`

-You need to find the line containing "jm_p2-es_matrix_control_demo" and replace this name with the name of your top-level file.
+You need to find the line containing "jm\_p2-es\_matrix\_control_demo" and replace this name with the name of your top-level file.

 And our **DownloadP2** task can reference the binary file using `${config:topLevel}.binary`

-**NOTE** the PNut flasher is special in that it wants the .spin2 filename not a .binary filename so you'll see `${config:topLevel}.spin2` being used in the **FlashPNut2** task.

 ## License